Tagline: Michael’s work in Haddonfield is not done yet!

 So Laurie dies for a second time — not before providing us with the most inexplicable kiss in horror cinema — Loomis bowed out in the sixth instalment of the franchise and Jamie, the only other series protagonist of note, has long-since bitten the dust (in a separate narrative, obviously), so where to next?
-Well, first of all the screenplay has to write away that pesky beheading that occurred at the end of Halloween H20.
+Well, first of all the screenplay has to write away the pesky beheading that occurred at the end of Halloween H20.
 You saw that, right?
 Michael’s head was chopped clean off.
-Did he reattach said head and recede into the darkness to regroup.
+Did he reattach said head and recede into the darkness to regroup?
 Of course not; that would be stupid.
 Instead it was a simple case of mistaken identity, some other poor schmo having eaten the dull blade of an axe in his place.
 Why didn’t the guy say anything to warn a vengeful Laurie?
 Because that cheeky little scamp Myers had crushed his larynx in the kind of precision operation that would leave Ruth Rendell lost for words.
-We discover these incongruous details thanks to a couple of gossiping nurses, and with that troublesome bit of exposition out of the way we’re ready for the main event.
+We discover these incongruous details thanks to a pair of gossiping nurses, and with that troublesome bit of exposition out of the way we’re ready for the main event.